scalable-arch/scalable-arch.github.io/_posts/pub/2024-01-28-Synergizing_CXL_With_Unified_Memory_for_Scalable_GPU_Memory_Expansion.md

 ---

 **Junseung Lee** and **Jungrae Kim** <br>
-The International Conference on Electronics, Information, and Communication (ICEIC), Paper, Jan.
+The International Conference on Electronics, Information, and Communication (ICEIC), Jan.
 2024